 The entire staff at this lively Central and South American restaurant seem determined to deliver a delicious and fun experience for the whole family.
 The food is fresh and satisfying and the children’s menu extends beyond the requisite cheese quesadilla.
-Our kids love the black bean empanadas, arepas (yummy cornmeal cakes) and fried yucca.
+Our kids love the black bean empanadas, arepas (yummy cornmeal cakes), and fried yucca.
 If strollers, high chairs and picky eaters are part of your existence, the folks at Bogota will take care of everything.
 It does get crowded on weekends, so plan on dining early.

 RELATED: Where to Eat with Kids in Fort Greene and Clinton Hill

-261 5th Avenue (at Garfield Place)
+261 Fifth Avenue (at Garfield Place)

 La Villa’s tagline is “Family Friendly Italian Restaurant” and they really mean it.
 The pizzas are made in a wood-burning stove and the toppings range from traditional to the unexpected (our favorites are fried eggplant and sautéed broccoli rabe).
 This family-owned business prides itself on the freshest ingredients, organic sauces and homemade mozzarella.
 La Villa also offers sandwiches, calzones, salad and pasta dishes, making it easy to please everyone in the family.
 The restaurant is large and the staff is accommodating, but La Villa does get crowded and waits can be a bit long.
 Our solution: dine early!
 Though there is no changing table, staff will help stow the stroller and highchairs are available.

-230 5th Avenue (at President Street)
+486 Fifth Avenue (at 11th Street)